170 Pounds of Fighting Fury

 His BJJ black belt reflects in his dominant grappling and submission skills in the Octagon, but Burns is by no means a one-dimensional fighter.
 He has worked hard to develop his striking game, so he can pose a threat on the ground and the feet.

-Burns has a current professional record of 22 wins and 8 losses.
-Most recently, Burns was defeated by Sean Brady at UFC on ESPN: Brady vs. Burns.
+Burns has a current professional record of 22 wins and 9 losses.
+Most recently, Burns was defeated by Michael Morales in May 2025.

 Fighting Through Victory, Defeat, Triumph and Setbacks